Rep. Hinson to Newsmax: Media 'Dishonest About Their Objectivity'

 Trump's appearance at a meeting of the National Association of Black Journalists was dripping with bad vibes from the start.
 Some members objected to the Republican candidate for president's invitation to address the group in the first place, while others said it was their obligation as journalists to question him.

-The onstage panel — with Trump questioned by Scott, Fox News Channel's Harris Faulkner, and Semafor's Kadia Goba — was delayed for more than a half hour due to technical issues.
+The onstage panel — with Trump questioned by Scott, Fox News' Harris Faulkner, and Semafor's Kadia Goba — was delayed for more than a half hour due to technical issues.

 "I don't think I've ever been asked a question in such a horrible manner — first question," Trump said to Scott.
 "You don't even say, 'Hello, how are you?'"